javizee/us-car-accident-severity-analysis/README.md

 # US Car Accident Severity Analysis

+## Key Finding

+Traffic signals and crossings were associated with lower accident severity, while junctions and higher wind speeds were among the strongest predictors of severe crashes.
+A Random Forest model trained on U.S. accident data showed that roadway characteristics were more important than weather conditions for predicting accident severity.

+---

-A machine learning analysis of U.S. traffic accidents to identify the roadway and weather conditions most associated with severe crashes.
+This project analyzes U.S. traffic accidents using exploratory data analysis and machine learning to identify the factors most associated with severe crashes.

 ## Key Findings